apache/mesos/docs/reconciliation.md

 ## Task Reconciliation

+Mesos provides two forms of reconciliation:

+* "Explicit" reconciliation: the scheduler sends some of its non-terminal tasks and the master responds with the latest state for each task, if possible.
+* "Implicit" reconciliation: the scheduler sends an empty list of tasks and the master responds with the latest state for all currently known non-terminal tasks.

 **Tasks must be reconciled explicitly by the framework after a failure.**

 This is because the scheduler driver does not persist any task information.